silbinarywolf/gophette/README.md

 	go get github.com/gonutz/gophette

 Then go into the source directory under $GOPATH/src/github.com/gonutz/gophette.
-There run the Linux build script:
+From there, run the Linux build script:

 	./build_linux.sh

-The resulting executable will be placed inside the gophette directory under bin/gophette.exe.
-It contains the resource data (sounds and images) and can be run from any directory.
+The resulting executable will be placed inside the gophette directory under bin/gophette.
+The executable is the only file needed, it contains the resource data (sounds and images) and can be run from any directory.

 ##OS X